 Psychosocial Issues in Hereditary Colon Cancer Syndromes

 Psychosocial research in cancer genetic counseling and testing focuses on the interest in testing among populations at varying levels of disease risk, psychological outcomes, interpersonal and familial effects, and cultural and community reactions.
 The research also identifies behavioral factors that encourage or impede surveillance and other health behaviors.
-Data resulting from psychosocial research can guide clinician interactions with patients and may include:
+Data resulting from psychosocial research can guide clinician interactions with patients and may include the following:

 - Decision-making about risk-reduction interventions, risk assessment, and genetic testing.